The first thing to do is to create your combo box. If you try to do the simple

 zero argument constructor, you're going to get a box with zero choices, a blank

 dropdown.
-This is what happens when you use the QStandardItemModel
+This is what happens when you use the QStandardItemModel, which

 is empty by default.
 You can choose either to use the QStandardItemModel